panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 <DetectCity />
 ```

 The callbacks were extracted into separated methods `renderCoords()` and `renderCity()`.
-Such component design is easier to understand, because the render logic is encapsulated into a separated method.
+Such component design is easier to understand because the rendering logic is encapsulated into a separated method.

 If you need even more nesting, the class will grow vertically (by adding new methods) rather than horizontally (by nesting functions into each other).
 The callback hell problem vanishes.